-One major goal when dividing a program into classes is to make the structure of the program as clear and logical as possible.
-A critical step in this process is deciding what functionality to include in each class.
+The hardest part of writing a program composed of many classes is usually deciding what functionality to include in each class.
 This requires deciding which portions of the information needed by the entire program will be kept in each class.
-This in turn determines what instance variables and what methods are declared in each class.
+This determines what instance variables and what methods are declared in each class.

 To simplify the process of writing your first multi-class program, we will provide you with suggestions for the instance variables and methods for each of the classes you should define.
+As you follow our guidelines, recall that one major goal when dividing a program into classes is to make the structure of the program as clear and logical as possible.

-You will define three separate classes:
+For this program we would like you to define three separate classes:

-• IMControl: This class will create the control window that displays the fields used to enter the user's screen name and password, the login and logout buttons, the menu of buddies, the field and button used to add names to the buddy menu.
-At least until the end of the lab, it should also contain a text area used to display diagnostic information and warnings.

-- ChatWindow: This class will be used to create a window for each conversation that takes place while running your program. - TOCServerPacket: The objects described by this class will not appear as new windows on your screen.
+- IMControl: This class will create the control window that displays the fields used to enter the user's screen name and password, the login and log out buttons, the menu of buddies and the field and button used to add names to the buddy menu. - ChatWindow: This class will be used to create a window for each conversation that takes place while running your program. - TOCServerPacket: The objects described by this class will not appear as new windows on your screen.
 Instead, the purpose of this class is to provide a better way to organize some of the code you wrote for the last lab.
 In particular, this class will provide methods that do the work of extracting screen names and other subfields from the packets sent by AOL's IM server.